GoodMem

 }'

-Note: In practice, you'd base64-encode your actual PDF file content.
+Note: In practice, you'd base64-encode your actual PDF file content for JSON uploads.
 Use base64 yourfile.pdf to generate the base64 string.

 Understanding Chunking Strategies